We schedule clients Monday-Saturday in the morning, afternoon, and evening. We also see clients on Sundays by appointment only.

 We see a range of clients who are motivated to make change in their lives.
 This may include working with individuals, couples or families dealing with depression, anxiety, self-esteem, life transitions, and relationship issues.

-More specifically, our clinicians have experience treating the following areas: Anxiety Disorders, Emotional Growth and Development, Depression, Self-Esteem, Adolescent Issues, Anger Management, Assertiveness, Behavior Disorders, Bipolar Disorder, Career Issues, Co-Dependency, Compulsive Overeating, Compulsive Spending, Couples' Issues, Divorce, Family Systems, Grief, Headaches, Identity Issues, Life Management Issues, Obsessive-Compulsive Disorders, Panic Attacks, Parenting Issues, Post-Traumatic Stress Disorders, Relationship Issues, Stress, Substance Abuse, Traumatic Stress, Weight Management, Women's Issues, and Work Issues.
+More specifically, our clinicians have experience treating the following areas: Anxiety Disorders, Emotional Growth and Development, Depression, Self-Esteem, Adolescent Issues, Anger Management, Assertiveness, Behavior Disorders, Bipolar Disorder, Career Issues, Co-Dependency, Compulsive Overeating, Compulsive Spending, Couples' Issues, Divorce, Family Systems, Grief and Loss, Headaches, Identity Issues, Life Management Issues, Obsessive-Compulsive Disorders, Panic Attacks, Parenting Issues, Post-Traumatic Stress Disorders, Relationship Issues, Stress, Substance Abuse, Traumatic Stress, Weight Management, Women's Issues, and Work Issues.

 5. What kind of clients do you usually work with?